dmeranda/demjson/README.md

 These are the changes from 1.6 to 1.7 (released 2014-04-13).
 See the file "docs/CHANGES.txt" for a complete history of changes.

  * RFC 7159 support.
-The new RFC (published March 2104 and which superseded RFC 4627) relaxes the constraint that a JSON document must start with an object or array.
+The new RFC (published March 2014 and which superseded RFC 4627) relaxes the constraint that a JSON document must start with an object or array.
+This also brings it into alignment with the ECMA-404 standard.

    Now any JSON value type is a legal JSON document.

  * Python 3.
 This version supports both Python 2 and Python 3, via the 2to3 conversion program.
-When installing via setup.py or a PyPI distribution mechanism, this conversion should automatically happern.
+When installing via setup.py or a PyPI distribution mechanism, this conversion should automatically happen.

    Note that the API under Python 3 will be slightly different.
    Mainly there will be some cases in which byte array types are used